Canandaigua National Corp Sells 152 Shares of Morgan Stanley (NYSE:MS)

-Canandaigua National Corp lessened its holdings in Morgan Stanley (NYSE:MS – Get Rating) by 0.3% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 59,623 shares of the financial services provider’s stock after selling 152 shares during the quarter.
-Canandaigua National Corp’s holdings in Morgan Stanley were worth $5,853,000 at the end of the most recent reporting period.
+Canandaigua National Corp lessened its holdings in shares of Morgan Stanley (NYSE:MS – Get Rating) by 0.3% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 59,623 shares of the financial services provider’s stock after selling 152 shares during the quarter.
+Canandaigua National Corp’s holdings in Morgan Stanley were worth $5,853,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds and other institutional investors have also modified their holdings of MS. Consolidated Planning Corp bought a new position in Morgan Stanley during the 3rd quarter worth approximately $38,000.
-Total Clarity Wealth Management Inc. bought a new position in Morgan Stanley during the 3rd quarter worth approximately $39,000.
-Solstein Capital LLC raised its holdings in Morgan Stanley by 131.3% during the 3rd quarter.
-Solstein Capital LLC now owns 451 shares of the financial services provider’s stock worth $44,000 after purchasing an additional 256 shares during the last quarter.
-SRS Capital Advisors Inc. raised its holdings in Morgan Stanley by 108.4% during the 3rd quarter.
-SRS Capital Advisors Inc. now owns 473 shares of the financial services provider’s stock worth $46,000 after purchasing an additional 246 shares during the last quarter.
-Finally, Vigilant Capital Management LLC bought a new position in Morgan Stanley during the 3rd quarter worth approximately $60,000.
-Institutional investors and hedge funds own 83.79% of the company’s stock.
+Several other institutional investors have also made changes to their positions in MS. BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its holdings in shares of Morgan Stanley by 13.2% during the second quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 261,304 shares of the financial services provider’s stock valued at $23,959,000 after acquiring an additional 30,432 shares in the last quarter.
+Morgan Stanley raised its holdings in Morgan Stanley by 72.5% in the second quarter.
+Morgan Stanley now owns 126,869 shares of the financial services provider’s stock worth $11,633,000 after purchasing an additional 53,315 shares in the last quarter.
+GeoWealth Management LLC bought a new position in Morgan Stanley in the second quarter worth $84,000.
+Kingsview Wealth Management LLC raised its holdings in Morgan Stanley by 11.2% in the second quarter.
+Kingsview Wealth Management LLC now owns 5,476 shares of the financial services provider’s stock worth $504,000 after purchasing an additional 552 shares in the last quarter.
+Finally, Castleark Management LLC bought a new position in Morgan Stanley in the second quarter worth $3,594,000.
+Institutional investors own 83.79% of the company’s stock.

-Get Rating) last released its earnings results on Wednesday, January 19th.
-The financial services provider reported $2.08 EPS for the quarter, topping analysts’ consensus estimates of $2.00 by $0.08.
+Get Rating) last announced its earnings results on Wednesday, January 19th.
+The financial services provider reported $2.08 EPS for the quarter, topping the Zacks’ consensus estimate of $2.00 by $0.08.
+The firm had revenue of $14.52 billion during the quarter, compared to analysts’ expectations of $14.59 billion.
 Morgan Stanley had a return on equity of 15.46% and a net margin of 24.60%.
-The firm had revenue of $14.52 billion for the quarter, compared to analysts’ expectations of $14.59 billion.
-During the same period in the prior year, the firm posted $1.92 earnings per share.
 The company’s quarterly revenue was up 6.8% on a year-over-year basis.
-As a group, analysts forecast that Morgan Stanley will post 7.7 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the business earned $1.92 EPS.
+Sell-side analysts predict that Morgan Stanley will post 7.7 earnings per share for the current fiscal year.

 The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, February 15th.
-Investors of record on Monday, January 31st were given a dividend of $0.70 per share.
+Investors of record on Monday, January 31st were issued a dividend of $0.70 per share.
+This represents a $2.80 dividend on an annualized basis and a yield of 3.24%.
 The ex-dividend date was Friday, January 28th.
-This represents a $2.80 annualized dividend and a dividend yield of 3.24%.
-Morgan Stanley’s dividend payout ratio (DPR) is presently 34.87%.
+Morgan Stanley’s payout ratio is currently 34.87%.

-MS has been the subject of several analyst reports.
-UBS Group raised their price target on shares of Morgan Stanley from $119.00 to $125.00 and gave the stock a “buy” rating in a report on Tuesday, January 4th.
-Barclays raised their price target on shares of Morgan Stanley from $110.00 to $123.00 and gave the stock an “overweight” rating in a report on Monday, January 3rd.
-Citigroup raised shares of Morgan Stanley from a “neutral” rating to a “buy” rating and raised their price objective for the stock from $105.00 to $115.00 in a research report on Friday, December 3rd.
-Deutsche Bank Aktiengesellschaft reaffirmed a “hold” rating on shares of Morgan Stanley in a research report on Friday, December 17th.
-Finally, TheStreet raised shares of Morgan Stanley from a “c+” rating to a “b-” rating in a research report on Monday, November 8th.
-Eleven equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $106.12.
+A number of equities analysts have issued reports on the company.
+TheStreet upgraded Morgan Stanley from a “c+” rating to a “b-” rating in a report on Monday, November 8th.
+Barclays raised their target price on Morgan Stanley from $110.00 to $123.00 and gave the stock an “overweight” rating in a research report on Monday, January 3rd.
+Deutsche Bank Aktiengesellschaft reissued a “hold” rating on shares of Morgan Stanley in a research report on Friday, December 17th.
+UBS Group raised their target price on Morgan Stanley from $119.00 to $125.00 and gave the stock a “buy” rating in a research report on Tuesday, January 4th.
+Finally, Odeon Capital Group cut Morgan Stanley from a “buy” rating to a “hold” rating in a research report on Friday, January 28th.
+Eleven analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and an average price target of $106.12.

-In related news, COO Jonathan Pruzan sold 18,414 shares of the stock in a transaction on Wednesday, January 26th.
-The stock was sold at an average price of $101.05, for a total transaction of $1,860,734.70.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, insider Andrew M. Saperstein sold 15,471 shares of the firm’s stock in a transaction dated Thursday, January 20th.
-The stock was sold at an average price of $96.80, for a total value of $1,497,592.80.
+In related news, insider Andrew M. Saperstein sold 15,471 shares of the business’s stock in a transaction on Thursday, January 20th.
+The stock was sold at an average price of $96.80, for a total transaction of $1,497,592.80.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Andrew M. Saperstein sold 17,162 shares of the business’s stock in a transaction on Tuesday, February 8th.
+The shares were sold at an average price of $105.70, for a total value of $1,814,023.40.
 The disclosure for this sale can be found here.
-Insiders have sold 69,461 shares of company stock worth $7,060,891 over the last ninety days.
-0.23% of the stock is currently owned by insiders.
+In the last 90 days, insiders have sold 69,461 shares of company stock valued at $7,060,891.
+0.23% of the stock is owned by company insiders.

 About Morgan Stanley (Get Rating)